Part 1: Setting the foundation

 Operator strategy must be defined during development phase

 All the issues listed above have one commonality – they need to be addressed in the project development phase (see figure 2).
-During the development phase decisions are made such as service contract structure and length.
-If project financed, many decisions are taken at financial close that cannot be changed at a later stage without prior approval by the lenders and their advisers.
-Without a clear operator strategy in place the financing process often dictates the chosen setup.
+During the development phase, decisions are made such as service contract structure and length.
+If the project is financed, many decisions are taken at financial close that cannot be changed at a later stage without prior approval by the lenders and their advisers.
+Without a clear operator strategy in place, the financing process often dictates the chosen setup.

-Service contracting must be based on a careful considered operations strategy
+Service contracting must be based on a carefully considered operations strategy

-We often see contract structures with 10-15 years full scope service agreements.
+We often see contract structures with 10-15 year, full-scope, service agreements.
 These contracts are negotiated 2- 3 years prior to project COD (Commercial Operations Date) and often without flexibility for the developer to change the structure at a later stage.
-This provides business case certainty at financial close as the service provisions are “allinclusive”, but who can foresee if the contract drives long-term profitability?
-For instance:
+This provides business-case certainty at financial close, as the service provisions are “all inclusive”, but, who can foresee if the contract drives long-term profitability?

-‘Employer Requirements’ secures operational and asset management control
+‘Employer Requirements’ secure operational and asset management control

-Well-performing EPC (Engineering, Procurement, Construction) and service contracts include elaborating requirements to the suppliers.
-This encompasses functional requirements to the asset, O&M design requirements, documentation requirements, data access requirements and reporting requirements.
+Well-performing EPC (Engineering, Procurement, Construction) and service contracts include elaborating upon the requirements of the suppliers.
+This encompasses functional requirements of the asset, O&M design requirements, documentation requirements, data access requirements, and reporting requirements.
 Having set the right standard from the beginning provides the owner flexibility for future strategy changes.
 Too often we see EPC/ supply contracts that are not considering the subsequent day-to-day processes once the project has been built.

 Keep in mind…